 ‘’Gig’’ in the dictionary can be described as a single professional engagement – a job of short or uncertain duration.
-For American gig workers abroad, performing gigs are becoming more well-known and common in the expat world.
+For American gig workers abroad, performing gigs are becoming more well-known and common in the expat world, so here is some US expat tax advice.

 Whether you’re a US citizen abroad selling homemade jewelry on Etsy, or taking on temporary partnerships through Instagram for example, you’re involved in the gig world.
 Most especially, you as an American abroad are responsible for keeping track of your expenses and filing your worldwide income earnings to the IRS every year.